uwcsc/Unix-101/README.md

 Congrats :tada:, you've made a Hello world! program in the terminal.

+Here's a breakdown of what you just did:

+`echo` is the name of the program you're running. `echo` takes what's called **arguments**, this is the input to the program.
+In this case, we're inputting `"Hello world!"` as the first and only argument.
+Echo can take multiple arguments, why don't you try getting that to work?

 ### Creating a file (touch) :point_down:
 Let's make a file.
 In a GUI program with a nice user interface, we might right click in the file explorer, and click 'New File', but we can't do that in the terminal.

 Instead we will use a command called `touch`.
 This will create an empty file for us.
 Let's type `touch myFile.txt` into the terminal.

 Once you've done that, you might notice you don't get any feedback, there's nothing that says "File created succesfully" or anything, you just see a new prompt to enter a new command.
 This is normal, in Unix there is a convention that **if a program doesn't output anything, it executed succesfuly**.

 ### Finding the file we just created (ls) :mag:
 Remember the `your-working-directory` part of the terminal prompt we talked about earlier?
 That is where your terminal is currently open to.
 When we used `touch`, the file we created was created in `your-working-directory`.